HSC 2025 Results: School Rankings, ATAR Data & What It All Means

 The area of study is common to HSC ESL, Standard and Advanced English.
 From the 2009 HSC onwards, the area of study has been belonging.
 The aim of this study is to inquire into a particular concept in depth; to understand the essence of this concept through the way it is represented and commented on…

-Syllabus is just a fancy word the Board of Studies uses to scare students, but essentially it is a document that outlines exactly what you can be tested on, what you need to know and the reasons why you have to study the various topics that you do.
-The first ten pages are simply the…
+Syllabus is just a fancy word the NSW Education Standards Authority (NESA) uses to scare students, but essentially it is a document that outlines exactly what you can be tested on, what you need to know and the reasons why you have to study the various topics that you do.
+The first ten pages are…